damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ![Skipped job is available for manual launch](/images/blogimages/ci-deployment-and-environments/skipped.png){: .shadow}

-Finally, your company have turned into a corporation.
-You have hundreds of people working on the website, so all the revious compomises are not working anymore.
+Finally, your company has turned into a corporation.
+You have hundreds of people working on the website, so all the previous compromises are not working anymore.

 ### Review Apps